 CX managers develop and implement customer experience strategies, which can involve:

-• Reviewing and pulling insights from analytics and data
+- Reviewing and pulling insights from CX systems' analytics and data

 Different companies have various ways of defining customer experience manager roles.

 For example, some companies may employ a customer experience journey manager, or a customer experience innovation manager, instead of a customer experience manager.
-These roles may be very similar to the latter, but with a more specific focus than a CX manager.
+These roles may be very similar to the latter, but with a more specific focus than some customer experience manager jobs.

 Within customer experience, job title variations tend to indicate specializations and areas of focus, even if the roles are similar.
-For example, customer experience managers may specialize in UX.
+For example, customer experience managers may specialize in UX research.

 Listed below are several related titles and their descriptions.